Heatblur-Simulations/f-4e-manual/src/jester/navigation.md

 If the mission has assigned the aircraft a series of waypoints through the mission editor, this will be available by default as the Primary Flight Plan.

+Each turn point in the flight plan can be designated as one of several special types.
+These designations will influence Jester's actions and the phrases he uses as you approach the waypoint.
+The types are:

+- **Default (Turn Point)** This is the standard waypoint type.
+Jester will automatically switch to the next waypoint when the aircraft is within 2 nautical miles (NM) of the turn point, as indicated by his BDHI.
+- **Nav Fix (VIP - Visual Identification Point)** Jester will perform an INS (Inertial Navigation System) position update when flying over this point.
+He will report the distance to the VIP 10NM and 5NM in advance.
+Before reaching the VIP, Jester will input the necessary coordinates into the Navigation Computer, set the Navigation Computer Position Update Switch to FIX, and then execute the update when flying over the visual reference point.
+It is important to note that you must fly over the visual reference, not the INS-indicated point.
+Jester will adjust the INS coordinates at the VIP, and the success of the fix depends on how accurately the visual flyby matches the reference point.
+Afterward, Jester will report whether the update was successful or if the aircraft was too far from the point (in which case the flyby must be repeated).
+  Upon a successful fix, Jester will switch to the next waypoint.
+- **IP (Initial Point)** Jester will report the distance to the IP (15NM, 10NM, 5NM, and 2NM in advance) and provide a reminder when the aircraft is within 2NM.
+  Once past the IP, he will switch to the next waypoint.
+- **Target** Similar to the IP, but with different phrases, suited target area.
+  Jester will update you as you approach (10NM, 5NM, and 2NM in advance), and switch to the next waypoint once past the target.
+- **Fence In** and **Fence Out** These waypoints function similarly to the IP and Target types, but with additional tasks.
+Later, a checklist for operations at these points will be added.
+- **Homebase** and **Alternate** These are designated landing points.
+Jester will not automaticallyswitch to the next waypoint at these points, and he will report as the aircraft approaches Homebese.
+- **CAP (Combat Air Patrol)** The first waypoint designated as CAP will be saved as CAP1, and the second will be saved as CAP2, regardless of their positions in the flight plan.
+  Jester will ask how long you intend to remain on station at CAP1.
+He will then cycle between CAP1 and CAP2 until the designated CAP time expires, after which he will switch to the next waypoint following CAP2 in the flight plan.

 ### Map Marker

 Using the <kbd>F10</kbd> map view in DCS, players can create named markers on